arc-eng/cli/README.md

   Delegate routine work to AI with confidence and predictability.

-  Examples:

-  - 📸 Create a Bootstrap5 component based on a screenshot: pilot task -o component.html --code --snap "Write a Bootstrap5 component that looks like this."

-  - 🛠️ Refactor and clean up code: pilot edit main.js "Break up large functions, organize the file and add comments."

-  - 🔄 Interact across services and tools: pilot task "Find all open Linear and Github issues labeled as 'bug' and send them to the #bugs Slack channel."

 Options:
   --wait / --no-wait        Wait for PR Pilot to finish the task.
   --repo TEXT               Github repository in the format owner/repo.